Ultimate Huron Real Estate Investing Guide for 2026

 Property Values

-As a mortgage note buyer, you should look for borrowers with a cushion of equity.
-This increases the chance that a possible foreclosure auction will repay the amount owed.
-Appreciating property values help increase the equity in the property as the homeowner reduces the amount owed.
+As a mortgage note buyer, you must try to find borrowers that have a comfortable amount of equity.
+This improves the likelihood that a possible foreclosure liquidation will make the lender whole.
+Rising property values help raise the equity in the property as the homeowner reduces the amount owed.

 Property Taxes